UmairAhmad125/ticketX/README.md

 # ticketX
 This html/css capstone project is a website for concert details like artists, schedule and ticket pricing.

-![screenshot](./resources/screenshot.png)

 Using bootstrap and media queries to achieve responsiveness.
 CSS flexbox is extensively used throughout the project to get the better layout for different screen sizes.
-Feature od the projects includes concert schedule, sponsors, ticket prices as well as ticket purchase option (for now it only has front-end doesn't actually book ticket).
+Feature od the projects includes concert schedule, sponsors, ticket prices as well as ticket purchase option (for now it only has front-end and doesn't actually book ticket).

+![screenshot](./resources/screenshot.png)

 ## Built With